benninge/wearable_suit/README.md

 ## Hardware architecture

 The system is built according to the hardware architecture given in figure 1.
-The centerpiece of the system is the mainboard it contains an STM32 microcontroller which controls all the other modules.
-It is connected to the IMU sensor modules over a bus systems and it directly controls all LEDs as well as the microphone module which is used for music detection.
-A bluetooth connection to an Android app was also planned but is currently not implemented.
+The centerpiece of the system is the mainboard.
+Tt contains an STM32 microcontroller, which controls all the other modules.
+It is connected to the IMU sensor modules over a bus systems and it directly controls all LEDs as well as the microphone module, which is used for music detection.
+A bluetooth connection to an Android app was also planned, but is currently not implemented.

 <figure role="group">
 <div align="center"><img src="poster/ledSuitSchematic.png" width="500"></div>